 Weather in August: 25°C to 29°C at an average

 Major Attractions: Padmanabhapuram Palace, Thiruvalluvar Statue, Vivekananda Rock Memorial, Vattakottai Fort, and more.

-Things To Do: Watch sunset from the Viewing Tower, trek to Marunthuvazh Malai, visit the Government Museum, explore Baywatch amusement park, and more.
+Things To Do In Kanyakumari: Watch sunset from the Viewing Tower, trek to Marunthuvazh Malai, visit the Government Museum, explore Baywatch amusement park, and more.

 How To Reach: The nearest airstrip is that of Trivandrum International Airport located 67 kilometres away.
 Kanyakumari railway station too is connected to the major cities in India.